OctopusDeploy/docs/docs/packaging-applications/package-repositories/registries/amazon-ec2-container-services.md

 ## Amazon - EC2 Container Service

 AWS provides a v2 Docker Image registry and is available through their [EC2 Container Service](https://aws.amazon.com/ecs/) offering.
-From Octopus Deploy version `2018.8.0`, support for EC2 Container registries is provided as a special feed type itself.
+From **Octopus 2018.8.0**, support for EC2 Container registries is provided as a special feed type itself.

 ### Setting up an AWS Elastic Container Registry
 From the AWS Services dashboard go to `EC2 Container Service`.